krlw/pmb-scraper/README.md

 ### Install the Ruby language

-* Download and install the rubyinstaller from http://rubyinstaller.org/downloads/
+* Download and install the rubyinstaller (version 1.9.3) from http://rubyinstaller.org/downloads/
-* follow the instructions on screen and set the following setting
+* follow the instructions on screen and select all of the following settings:
-  // TODO
+    * Install Tcl/Tk support
+    * Add Ruby executables to your PATH
+    * Associate .rb and .rbw files with your Ruby installation

 ### Install neccesary libraries